Great sweater weather cocktails you can order up in your favorite bar—or make at home. Here are some of the best fall cocktails.

 - Garnish with an apple slice and serve.

-With so many great fall cocktails from which to choose, you'll want these fall months to keep extending.
-As you sip fall in a glass and watch the leaves change color, you'll give thanks that those long hot days are behind us.
+With so many great fall cocktails from which to choose, you’ll want these fall months to keep extending.
+As you sip fall in a glass and watch the leaves change color, you’ll give thanks that those long hot days are behind us.
+Be sure to check out Wander for more great cocktail recipes.